-Founded in 1999 as the first and only company devoted to a comprehensive array of recruitment services for women, Women For Hire offers signature career expos, inspiring speeches and seminars, a popular career-focused magazine and customized marketing programs.
+Founded in 1999 as the first and only company devoted to a comprehensive array of recruitment services for women, Women For Hire offers online career fairs, inspiring speeches and seminars, and customized marketing programs.
 Our website, womenforhire.com, offers a wide variety of career-related information and videos geared to working women, and an online job board that helps leading employers connect with top-notch professional women in all fields.
 In 2008, we produced our first work from home video, which has been viewed by thousands of women interested in this growing field.

-Our core business is producing the nation’s only high caliber career expos, enabling America’s top employers to meet one-on-one with a coveted pool of talented women in all disciplines.
-These events pair recruiters from a mix of Fortune 500 companies, medium-sized businesses, non-profit organizations and government agencies with women in a wide range of disciplines.
+Our high caliber online career fairs, enable America’s top employers to engage with a coveted pool of talented women in all disciplines.
+These events connect recruiters from a mix of Fortune 500 companies, medium-sized businesses, non-profit organizations and government agencies with women across the nation.

 Since our inception, we have been recognized as groundbreakers in connecting employers with the brightest group of diverse career women, as well as providing those women with exceptional advice on advancement.
 We specialize in developing customized programs to meet the diversity recruitment goals of employers in every industry.